-They’re one of the buzzier topics in modern wellness culture, but unlike, say, a Peloton bike, there’s nothing new about adaptogens.
+Adaptogens are a class of herbs that have been used for centuries in traditional medicine systems like Ayurveda and Chinese Medicine.
+Recently, they have become one of the buzzier topics in modern wellness culture.
+But unlike, say, a Peloton bike, there’s nothing new about the natural benefits and effectiveness of adaptogens.

 What Are Adaptogens?

 The term adaptogen refers to any number of herbs and roots—including ginseng, cordyceps, reishi, and astragalus—that have been shown to mitigate the body’s stress response and boost the immune system.

 The word itself is credited to scientists conducting covert research in the Soviet Union beginning during the Cold War.
 Searching for a supplement to enhance the performance of national soldiers, athletes, and cosmonauts, they discovered a handful of plants with powerful anti-stress effects.

 In addition to providing powerful stress protection, adaptogens are generally considered safe for most people to take, with few reported side effects.

 When your body encounters stress, it triggers the release of the hormone adrenaline followed by a surge of the hormone cortisol—both provide you with a quick hit of energy.
 “Once you metabolize them, though, your body crashes,” explains David Melladew, L.Ac., The Hao Life’s Traditional Chinese Medicine advisor.
 That’s why you feel so burnt out during prolonged periods of stress.

 Adaptogenic herbs are thought to counterbalance that initial hormonal cascade—keeping your heart rate steady, your mind clear, and your energy levels even.
 Studies have shown that adaptogens can help to reduce cortisol levels, improve adrenal function, and enhance immunity.
 Additionally, adaptogens have been shown to improve mental performance, including memory and focus.